SupreetTarwarkar/NSE-Derivatives-Market-Analytics-Dashboard/README.md

 ---

-## 6. Futures Open Interest
+### 6. Futures Open Interest

-Used to review futures price movement together with Open Interest activity.
+Used to analyze futures price movement together with changes in Open Interest.

-The page includes:
+It includes:

 - Futures Open Interest
 - Change in Open Interest